 Karnataka Milk Federation: A Pillar in India's Dairy Sector

-Karnataka Milk Federation (KMF), situated in Bangalore, Karnataka, has established itself as a pivotal force in India's dairy industry.
-Known widely for its flagship brand 'Nandini', KMF stands as the second-largest dairy cooperative in India.
-It operates an extensive network of milk unions that ensure efficient milk collection and distribution not only across the country but also internationally.
+The Karnataka Milk Federation (KMF), headquartered in Bangalore, Karnataka, has emerged as a pivotal force in India's dairy industry.
+Known widely for its flagship brand 'Nandini', KMF is the second-largest dairy cooperative in India, operating an extensive network of milk unions that facilitate efficient milk collection and distribution across the country and internationally.

 Financial Performance

-In the fiscal year 2022-2023, KMF reached a significant milestone with its revenues surpassing INR 17,000 crores, approximately US$ 2.3 billion.
-This achievement highlights KMF's influential presence and operational prowess within the dairy sector.
+In the fiscal year 2022-2023, KMF surpassed a significant milestone with its revenues exceeding INR 17,000 crores, approximately US$ 2.3 billion.
+This achievement underscores KMF's influential presence and operational prowess within the dairy sector.

 Significant Events and Collaborations

-Recently, KMF entered into a partnership with Chai Point, a leading tea café chain, to provide services during the Maha Kumbh Mela in Prayagraj.
-This collaboration aligns with KMF's broader strategy to extend its market reach, particularly during high-profile events.
-Additionally, KMF set a new state record by collecting 1.06 crore litres of milk in a single day, demonstrating its capacity and efficiency.
+KMF recently entered into a partnership with Chai Point, a leading tea café chain, to provide services during the Maha Kumbh Mela in Prayagraj.
+This collaboration aligns with KMF's broader strategy to extend its market reach during high-profile events.
+Additionally, KMF set a new state record by collecting 1.06 crore litres of milk in a single day, showcasing its capacity and efficiency.

 Company Plans and Initiatives

-Looking towards the future, KMF is concentrating on diversifying its product portfolio with a keen focus on value-added dairy products.
-The federation is pioneering sustainability initiatives, such as the introduction of biodegradable corn-based milk packet covers, spearheaded by its affiliate, Bamul.
-Despite facing challenges like unsold inventories of 2,100 tons of milk powder and 800 tons of butter, KMF is dedicated to maintaining market stability.
+Looking towards the future, KMF is focusing on diversifying its product portfolio with an emphasis on value-added dairy products.
+The federation is pioneering sustainability initiatives, such as introducing biodegradable corn-based milk packet covers, spearheaded by its affiliate, Bamul.
+Despite challenges like unsold inventories of 2,100 tons of milk powder and 800 tons of butter, KMF remains dedicated to maintaining market stability.

 On World Milk Day, KMF launched 18 new varieties of cakes and milk-based bakery products under the Nandini brand, further expanding its product offerings.
-The organization is also planning to broaden its Nandini Ghee product line internationally, capitalizing on the brand's reputation for quality and trust to boost its global footprint.
-To uphold brand integrity, KMF enforces strict brand exclusivity at its Nandini Booths, ensuring these outlets distribute only their products.
+The organization is also planning to broaden its Nandini Ghee product line internationally, leveraging the brand's reputation for quality and trust to boost its global footprint.
+To uphold brand integrity, KMF enforces strict brand exclusivity at its Nandini Booths.

 In a strategic effort to contest market dominance by competitors, KMF is pursuing a sponsorship deal with the Royal Challengers Bengaluru for the IPL 2026 season.
 Moreover, KMF is enhancing its dairy infrastructure, having issued a tender for consultants and architects to design and construct a new ice-cream plant.